HumphreyBoaGart/grackle/installer-roadmap.md

 # Grackle Installer Roadmap

-A list of things that each installer module needs to eventually do:
+A checklist of basic things that each installer module needs to eventually do:

 ## 'base' Installer